brontosaurusrex/brontosaurusrex.github.io/bucentaur.md

     # under [Seat:*] enable
     autologin-user=yourUserName

-# Troubles
+# Troubles and fixes

-- nm-applet will not autostart when in /etc/xdg/autostart, workaround: move it to openbox autostart (fixme?).
+- nm-applet will sometimes not autostart when in /etc/xdg/autostart, workaround: move it to openbox autostart.
 - bcterm calc is always decorated differently, replaced with galculator (fixed).
+- Thunar's 'open terminal here' fails.

 # TOC
 {:.no_toc}